msg-DAVID-GmbH/RemoteWorking/06_exercises.md

 - Create some kind of background noise when your team mates are speaking (crumple some paper or something) with your mic un-muted.
 Goal is to make the moderator mute you / tell you to mute yourself.

 ### organizational
-- roughly 90 mins
+- roughly 90 minutes
-- 15 mins explanation + setup
+- 15 minutes explanation + setup
-- 30 mins execution
+- 30 minutes execution
-- 30 mins feedback and discussion
+- 30 minutes feedback and discussion
 - needed
     - three rooms: one for moderator, one for participants of meeting, one for passive participants
     - laptop with installed Skype for every participant